-Writer / Composer
+Writer / Researcher / Composer

 Mark is a history enthusiest, who enjoys spending his time in cemeteries – especially his favourite, Vienna’s Zentralfriedhof.
 His influnces in music include Hans Zimmer, Wojciech Kilar, Ludwig van Beethoven and Franz von Suppe.
 His influences in literature include Halldór Laxness, Frederic Morton and Franz Kafka.
 His influences in philosophy include Friedrich Nietzsche, Arthur Schopenhauer, Søren Kierkegaard, Rollo May and Ernest Becker.